stephenh/tessell/README.markdown

 * Figure out cross-presenter transitions
   * Event bus doesn't make sense--these aren't global things
   * Have Slot listen to presenter events?
-* Support 2nd generation Presenter interfaces via event hook hints in ui.xml file
+* Support 2nd generation Presenter interfaces via event hook hints in `ui.xml` file

 Limitations
 -----------

-* ResourcesGenerator assumes a global namespace of images/css files, even if you use subdirectories.
-It also assumes all images/css files are below the packageName you pass to it.
+* ResourcesGenerator assumes a global namespace of image/CSS files, even if you use subdirectories.
+It also assumes all image/CSS files are below the packageName you pass to it.

 Notes
 -----